Dr. Justin Merry

 Biography

-Dr. Merry is a native of Cincinnati, Ohio, and completed his undergraduate and master's degree at Ohio University.
+Dr. Merry grew up near Cincinnati, Ohio and completed his undergraduate and master's degree at Ohio University.
 From there, he attended Arizona State University for his Ph.D., where he studied the evolution of compound eyes under Dr. Ronald Rutowski.
 He joined the faculty of Saint Francis University in 2008, and has taught a variety of courses.
 These are highlighted by BIOL 208 Animal Behavior and NEUR 279 Introduction to Neuroscience.
-He also regularly teaches Introductory Biology (BIOL 111), Human Anatomy & Physiology (BIOL 205/206), and courses in the general education curriculum.
+He also regularly teaches Introductory Biology (BIOL 111) and Human Anatomy & Physiology (BIOL 205/206).

-Dr. Merry is a member of the Society for Evolution and the Animal Behavior Society.
-His hobbies include baseball history and analysis, hiking, birding, and gaming.
-He lives in Duncansville with his wife and two daughters.
+Dr. Merry is a member of the American Ornithological Society, the Pennsylvania Society for Ornithology, and the Animal Behavior Society.
+His hobbies include birding, hiking, cycling, swimming, and beginner guitar.
+He lives in Duncansville and has two daughters.

 Courses Taught